DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/README.md

 ---

-## 🧠 Overview
+## 🧭 Overview

 The Google Pollen Forecaster Driver is a custom Hubitat Elevation driver that fetches hyper-local pollen forecasts from the Google Pollen API, delivering real-time and multi-day data for trees, grasses, weeds, and specific allergens like ragweed and birch.
-Designed for allergy sufferers and smart-home enthusiasts, it provides actionable health recommendations and seamless integration with Hubitat automations and dashboards.
+Designed for Hubitat smart-home enthusiasts, that maybe allergy sufferers, it provides actionable health recommendations and seamless integration with Hubitat automations and dashboards.

 **Why Use This Driver?**
 - **Hyper-Local Accuracy:** 1 km² resolution for precise forecasts (up to 5 days).
 - **Smart Automations:** Trigger devices or automations when pollen levels change.
-- **Personalized Tracking:** Focus on allergens most relevant to you or your region.
+- **Personalized Tracking:** Focus on allergens most relevant to you and your region.
 - **Open Source:** Community-driven, free to customize or build upon.

 ---